Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The parameter constraints on the scalar field coupling parameters

-Based on the mass distributions of the pendulum and source masses, we can obtain the terms $\Delta C_{g}$ and $\Delta C_{\text{dm}}$ by the numerical integrations in the laboratory coordinate system (see Appendix \ref{appe1}).
+Based on the mass distributions of the pendulum and source masses, we can obtain the terms $\Delta C_{g}$ and $\Delta C_{\text{sf}}$ by the numerical integration in the laboratory coordinate system (see Appendix \ref{appe1}).

 The schematic diagram and basic information of the TOS experiment can be found in Ref.\cite{li2018measurements}.
+The main parameters of the TOS experiment are listed in TABLE.\ref{tab:tos}.
 The material of the pendulum is SiO$_{2}$.
 The material of source masses is SS316 stainless steel that is composed of a 62:18:14:3:2:1 ratio of Fe, Cr, Ni, Mo, Mn and Si numbers.
 The values for the dilaton charges in the TOS method are given in Table. \ref{tab:dm1}.
-Using the Eq.(\ref{dm9}), the TOS experiment can be used to probe the possible DM candidates.
+Using the Eq.(\ref{dm9}), the TOS experiment can be used to probe the possible {Yukawa effects mediated by scalar fields}.
 The gravitational constant $G$ can be eliminated by combining the measurement of AAF method.

-In the AAF method, the experiment used two turntables to rotate the torsion pendulum coaxially and source masses individually.
+In the AAF method, the experiment used two turntables to rotate the torsion pendulum coaxially and source masses individually (the experimental schematic diagram can be found in Fig. 1 of Ref.\cite{li2018measurements} and the main parameters of the AFF experiment are listed in TABLE.\ref{tab:tos}).
 The pendulum experienced a sinusoidal torque caused by the interactions of the source masses.
 A high-gain feedback control system was used to reduce the twist angle of the fiber to about zero.
-The resulting angular acceleration of the pendulum equals to the angular acceleration of gravity and dark-matter force generated by the source masses,
+The resulting angular acceleration of the pendulum equals the angular acceleration of gravity and {scalar-field} force generated by the source masses,

 where $\iota(t)$ is the angular acceleration of the inner turntable and $\omega_{s}$ is the signal frequency.
-Through Fourier transform and considering the inertia torque in the signal frequency $\omega_{s}$, the corresponding torque is given by $\tau+\tau_{\text{dm}}=I\iota(\omega_{s})$.
-As suggested in the AAF method \cite{PhysRevLett.85.2869,luo2013thermal,xue2014preliminary}, the torque terms $\tau$ and $\tau_{\text{dm}}$ can be treated as the gravitational coupling constants $GD_{g}$ and $GD_{\text{dm}}(m_{\phi},\alpha_{p},\alpha_{s})$, which are determined by the mass distributions of the pendulum and source masses in the AAF apparatus.
+Through Fourier transform and considering the inertia torque in the signal frequency $\omega_{s}$, the corresponding torque is given by $\tau+\tau_{\text{sf}}=I\iota(\omega_{s})$.
+As suggested in the AAF method \cite{PhysRevLett.85.2869,luo2013thermal,xue2014preliminary}, the torque terms $\tau$ and $\tau_{\text{sf}}$ can be treated as the gravitational coupling constants $GD_{g}$ and $GD_{\text{sf}}(m_{\phi},\alpha_{p},\alpha_{s})$, which are determined by the mass distributions of the pendulum and source masses in the AAF apparatus.
 The AAF method gives

 In this equation, the Newtonian term is determined by